nghiapham1026/cs163/docs/project-doc.md

    - Data Available: Provides historical crop yield data for **almonds** and **tomatoes** in Fresno County.
    - Timeframe: Crop yield data from 1980 to the present.

-Here's the revised section based on the new methods and approaches implemented in your project:

----

-## **Expected Major Findings**
+### **Expected Major Findings**

-In this project, several key findings are anticipated based on the **independent forecasting models** for weather and crop yield data in **Fresno County**.
-These findings will provide valuable insights into short-term weather patterns, predictions for **tomato** and **almond** yields, and their interactions through scenario testing.
-Below are the main areas of exploration and the expected outcomes:
+This project is expected to yield several key findings related to the **relationship between extreme weather variables and crop yields** across various counties in California.
+By developing and evaluating predictive models, these findings will provide insights into the impact of weather conditions on crop outcomes, particularly for **almonds, wine grapes, and processing tomatoes**.
+Below are the main areas of exploration and the anticipated outcomes:

-#### **1. Identification of Short-Term Weather Patterns and Scenario Analysis of Their Impact on Crop Yield**
+#### **1. Identification of Significant Weather Variables and Their Impact on Crop Yield**
    - **Expected Finding:**
-     - Analyze historical weather data using a **SARIMA model** to identify short-term weather patterns, including daily temperature fluctuations and precipitation trends, particularly during critical growing seasons for **tomatoes** and **almonds**.
-     - Simulate various weather scenarios (e.g., hotter-than-usual summers, increased rainfall) and assess how these projected weather conditions could affect the future yields of **tomatoes** and **almonds**.
+     - Through regression analysis and hypothesis testing, identify which extreme weather variables (e.g., high temperature days, heavy rain days, high wind days) have a significant impact on crop yields, harvested acres, and production per acre for each county-crop combination.
+     - Recognize patterns indicating how certain weather conditions—such as heatwaves, extended periods of low visibility, or high wind days—affect crop yields differently across regions.
    - **Value:**
-     - This analysis will provide farmers with a deeper understanding of how **specific weather conditions** (e.g., heatwaves, seasonal rainfall) impact the yields of **tomatoes** and **almonds**.
-By incorporating short-term weather forecasts into scenario analyses, farmers can better optimize their agricultural practices based on potential future weather events.
+     - This analysis will help farmers and agricultural planners understand which weather variables are most critical for specific crops, offering insights into the most impactful weather factors.
+By identifying patterns in how weather affects different crops, farmers can proactively adjust their strategies to mitigate risks, such as implementing protective measures during periods of expected high temperatures or increasing irrigation during dry spells.

-#### **2. Development of Independent Weather and Crop Yield Forecasting Models**
+#### **2. Development of Predictive Models Incorporating Lagged Weather and Crop Variables**
    - **Expected Finding:**
-     - Develop a **SARIMA model** to provide accurate short-term forecasts of daily weather conditions (temperature and precipitation) for **Fresno County**.
-     - Develop a separate **time series model** for predicting future **tomato** and **almond** yields based on historical trends in harvested acres, yield, and production.
-     - Use the predicted weather data to explore potential **indirect effects** of weather scenarios on crop yields, offering valuable insights into how climate trends may influence agricultural productivity.
+     - Build predictive models that incorporate significant weather variables, as well as lagged weather and crop performance features, to improve the accuracy of crop yield and production forecasts.
+     - Assess the performance of various machine learning models (e.g., Random Forest, Lasso, Ridge, SVR) in predicting crop yields and compare their effectiveness across different county-crop combinations.
+     - Demonstrate how historical weather patterns and past crop outcomes can provide valuable predictive signals for future yields, aiding in better preparation and planning.
    - **Value:**
-     - Farmers will be equipped with two complementary tools: **short-term weather forecasts** and **crop yield predictions**, allowing them to make informed decisions regarding irrigation, planting, and harvesting.
-For example, if a high-temperature trend is forecasted for the summer months, farmers can adjust irrigation schedules or implement strategies to protect heat-sensitive crops, reducing potential yield losses.
+     - By using lagged features, the models capture the delayed effects of weather and past crop performance on future yields, improving prediction accuracy.
+This allows farmers to anticipate yield fluctuations based on recent and historical conditions, facilitating more precise planning for irrigation, harvesting, and resource allocation.

-### **Objective Discussion:**
+### **Objective Discussion**

 - **Impact and Utility:**
-  - This project aims to improve **short-term weather forecasts** and provide actionable insights into the correlation between weather conditions and **crop yield** for **tomatoes** and **almonds** in **Fresno County**.
-Accurate weather and crop yield predictions will benefit **agriculture** by enabling farmers to optimize irrigation, planting, and harvesting schedules.
-Additionally, early identification of critical weather conditions (e.g., heatwaves or droughts) will help farmers take timely actions to mitigate crop damage.
-The project will also provide value by contributing to **agricultural planning** and **disaster preparedness**.
+   - This project provides **insights into the influence of extreme weather events on crop yields** across California, supporting adaptive agricultural strategies.
+By developing predictive models, it enables farmers and agricultural planners to **forecast crop outcomes based on weather conditions** and make informed, data-driven decisions.
+For example, knowledge of significant weather variables and lagged effects will allow farmers to mitigate risks associated with adverse conditions, potentially increasing resilience against climate variability.
+   - Additionally, by identifying the most impactful weather variables for each county-crop combination, the project supports **agricultural planning, scenario testing, and disaster preparedness** for farmers across the state.

 - **Main Claims and Questions:**
-  - *Claim 1:* The project will accurately predict short-term weather patterns (e.g., temperature and precipitation) using historical and real-time data for **Fresno County**, enhancing decision-making for farmers and agricultural stakeholders.
-  - *Claim 2:* Machine learning models will provide accurate forecasts for how short-term weather patterns (e.g., heatwaves, rainfall) impact **tomato** and **almond** yields, validated through historical crop yield data.
-  - *Claim 3:* The project will offer early warnings about potential yield losses based on forecasted critical weather conditions, allowing farmers to take preventive actions to protect crops.
+   - *Claim 1:* The project will identify critical weather variables that significantly impact crop yields, allowing farmers to better understand the weather conditions most likely to affect their crop performance.

-  - *Question 1:* How do short-term weather patterns (e.g., temperature fluctuations, precipitation) influence **tomato** and **almond** yields, and what are the most critical weather variables affecting these yields?
+   - *Claim 2:* Machine learning models incorporating both current and lagged weather and crop variables will provide accurate predictions of crop yields and production per acre for multiple crops across different counties.
+   - *Claim 3:* The project will enable scenario testing, allowing users to simulate potential outcomes under different weather scenarios and assess how climate variations may impact future agricultural productivity.

+   - *Question 1:* Which extreme weather variables (e.g., high wind days, heavy rain days, low visibility) most significantly impact crop yields across various counties and crops?
-  - *Question 2:* How effective are machine learning models (e.g., LSTM) in predicting short-term weather conditions and their impact on **tomato** and **almond** yields compared to traditional forecasting methods?
+   - *Question 2:* How effective are machine learning models (Random Forest, Lasso, Ridge, SVR) in predicting crop yields when incorporating significant weather variables and lagged crop data, compared to models with only current weather data?
+   - *Question 3:* Can scenario testing with lagged and significant weather variables help simulate the effects of climate change on crop yields and production, aiding in better agricultural planning?

 ## Data Summary and Statistical Analysis